lightclient/blog/content/blog/2026-09-04-frames-are-all-you-need/index.md

 This is the inspiration for the current state of [EIP-7906: Transaction Assertions via State Diff Opcode][eip-7906].
 The opcodes introduced provide the functionality required; the `POST_TX` frame ensures the opcodes cannot be abused.
 Outside the `POST_TX` frame, the `TXDIFF` and related instructions result in an exceptional halt of execution, and then validity of the overall frame transaction requires the `POST_TX` mode only be used as a postfix.

-There are other ways to achieve a similar outcome, but with frames it is straightforward, modular, and immediately useful to any account transacting with frames.
+There are other ways to achieve a similar outcome, but with frames it is straightforward, modular, and immediately useful to any account transacting with frames, as well as the chain of vendors producing the transaction: i.e. the dapp, wallet, security plugin, etc.

 ### Account sweeping

 Intuitively, it makes little sense how difficult it is to send the full ether balance from an account.
 The exact gas costs need to be carefully planned, and an inefficient price is paid where all excess is tipped to the builder.
 Sweeping the full balance from one account to another should be easy; however, it turns out not so easy.

 The process of paying for gas and initiating execution is the same for all transaction types currently.
 An [obvious solution][ssz-sweep] is to introduce a new transaction type whose sole purpose is to sweep the entire balance of an account to a new destination.
 Of course, this works, but it is inflexible and cannot be integrated into more complex flows.
+Another obvious solution is to use a counterparty to sponsor, however, this breaks our relayer-less design goal.

 Enjoyers of the EVM may be itching to point out that the recent neutering of `SELFDESTRUCT` has caused it to become more of a `SENDALL`.
 If accounts can execute code, just call `SENDALL`!
 Unfortunately, the same issue arises as with other proposals: the gas refund at the end of the transaction is returned to the payer.

 Since the gas refund is the main culprit of our issues, we can address it directly.
 Suppose we introduce a new instruction `SWEEP`, which behaves the same as `APPROVE` with two distinctions:

-- it takes one argument from the stack, the destination to send all funds
+- it takes one argument from the stack, the destination to send all funds upon invocation
 - it changes the account that is due to receive the refund at the end of the transaction to the aforementioned destination account

 Now sweeping the account is simple.
 If `A` is the origin account and `B` is the destination, `A` submits a frame transaction utilizing `SWEEP` with `B` as the argument.
+The instruction sends all funds from `A` to `B`, then sets `A` as sender/payer and `B` as refund destination.
 Then `A` can execute whatever other remaining cleanup it might want.

 ### Signature aggregation